precice/precice.github.io/pages/docs/docs.md

 {% include important.html content="Because of the flat hierarchy files have to be named uniquely." %}

-This can be easily achieved by baking in the category/topic into the filename, e.g.
+This can be easily achieved by baking in the category/topic into the filename and adds some welcome robustness, e.g.

 ```
 docs